JuliaData/IndexedTables.jl/README.md

     "Boston"  2016-07-07 │ 83
     "Boston"  2016-07-08 │ 76

-Like other arrays, `IndexedTable` generates its data values when iterated.
+As with other array types, `IndexedTable` generates its data values when iterated.
-This allows the usual reduction functions (among others) in Base to work:
+This allows the usual reduction functions in Base (and some others) to work:

     julia> maximum(hitemps["Boston", :])
     95

-## Permuting dimensions

-As with other multi-dimensional arrays, dimensions can be permuted to change the sort order.
-With `Table` the interpretation of this operation is especially natural: simply imagine passing the index columns to the constructor in a different order, and repeating the sorting process:

-    julia> permutedims(hitemps, [2, 1])
-    ───────────────────────┬───
-    2016-07-06  "Boston"   │ 95
-    2016-07-06  "New York" │ 91
-    2016-07-07  "Boston"   │ 83
-    2016-07-07  "New York" │ 89
-    2016-07-08  "Boston"   │ 76
-    2016-07-08  "New York" │ 91

-Now the data is sorted first by date.
-In some cases such dimension permutations are needed for performance.
-The leftmost column is esssentially the primary key --- indexing is fastest in this dimension.

 ## Select and aggregate